chirag-jhamb/atm-challenge/README.md

 # atm-challenge
-an atm machine with basic functionality for php coding challenge
+### an atm machine with basic functionality for php coding challenge

+Start with index file and navigate through pages.
+Happy transaction-ing!